Thousands of hotel workers launch strike after talks stall with top chains

 Workers are demanding higher wages and more staffing to ease their workload.
 The union says that cuts to staffing and guest services that many hotels made during the COVID-19 pandemic were never restored.

-The American Hotel And Lodging Association (AHLA), the trade group representing major hotel operators, says 86% of its member hotels have increased wages and that wages for hotel workers have risen 26% since the pandemic, according to The Associated Press.
+The American Hotel And Lodging Association (AHLA), the trade group representing major hotel operators, said that during the first half of this year 86% of its member hotels reported increased wages.
+Since the pandemic, average wages for hotel workers have risen 26%, the group said.

 Many hotel workers say their pay doesn’t meet the cost of living, and that they have to work multiple jobs to pay the bills.

-The hotel association AHLA says 80% of hotels report staffing shortages, while 50% cite housekeeping as their greatest hiring need.
+AHLA says it's navigating a labor shortage and that occupancy rates have not caught up to pre-pandemic levels.
+Some 80% of hotels report staffing shortages, while 50% cite housekeeping as their greatest hiring need, it said.

+Even so, the hotel industry expects to see record high revenue this year due to increased room rates and guest spending.

+Average revenue per available room is projected to hit a record $101.84 in 2024, according to the hotel group.

 Earlier this year, the union secured major gains for hotel workers in Southern California after months of striking that began last summer.
 Workers at 34 hotels won substantial pay hikes, increased employer contributions to pensions and fair workload guarantees.